nikody-mytaptrack/csv-protobuf-pipeline/README.md

 Region is used to specify the region to be deployed to.

 ## License
-This library is licensed under the Apache License 2.0.
+This library is licensed under the MIT License